 Immersion

-2012 Nebula Award Nominee for Best Short Story, 2012 BSFA Award Nominee for Best Short Story, 2013 Hugo Award Nominee for Best Short Story, 2013 Locus Award Finalist for Best Short Story, 2013 Finalist: Theodore Sturgeon Award
+Winner: 2012 Nebula Award for Best Short Story, Winner: 2013 Locus Award for Best Short Story, 2012 BSFA Award Nominee for Best Short Story, 2013 Hugo Award Nominee for Best Short Story, 2013 Finalist: Theodore Sturgeon Award

 Our first piece of audio fiction for June is "Immersion" written by Aliette de Bodard and read by Kate Baker.